sebastianlzy/awesomebuilder-infra/README.md

 An explanation on the different component inside the CF template that will serve as the foundation for networking

+1. 2 private subnet
+2. 2 public subnet

 ![alt High Level architecture](https://raw.githubusercontent.com/sebastianlzy/draw-io/master/awesomebuilderIII%20-VPC%20Cloudformation.png)

+### Webserver.yaml

+An explanation on the different component inside the CF template that will serve as the foundation to launch an application

+1. Elastic load balancer
+2. Webserver
+3. Database

+![alt Webserver cloudformation](https://github.com/sebastianlzy/draw-io/raw/master/awesomebuilderIII%20-Webserver%20Cloudformation.png)

-#### Security
+### Security

-##### 1. Use of private subnet
+#### 1. Use of private subnet

 Private subnet are not publicly accessible.
 Instances in private subnet cannot send outbound traffic directly to the internet.
 Instead, the instances can access the internet using network address translation (NAT) gateway that resides in the public subnet.

 In the diagram, the webserver and database resides in a private subnet and only the application load balancer is exposed to the internet

-### Webserver.yaml

-An explanation on the different component inside the CF template that will serve as the foundation to launch an application

-![alt Webserver cloudformation](https://github.com/sebastianlzy/draw-io/raw/master/awesomebuilderIII%20-Webserver%20Cloudformation.png)

-#### Security

-##### 1. Use of security group
+#### 2. Use of security group

 A security group acts as a virtual firewall for instances to control inbound and outbound traffic.
 Security group act at the instance level and each instance can be assigned to a different set of security group